 Kingsnorth, Rodney; Alvis, Lisa; Gavia, Glori

 Abstract: Using a random sample of 1,231 cases from 1980, 1984, and 1988, this paper analyzes the relationship between increasing severity of penalties for misdemeanor driving under the influence offenders and recidivism rates over a 24-month follow-up period.
 In contrast to other jurisdictions reported in the literature, legal reform mandating increased penalties was implemented rigorously by the judicial community.
-No associated decrease in recidivism rates over the study period could be established, however.
-It is hypothesized that this result may reflect either the absence of policies increasing the certainty of punishment or the structure of DUI punishments, which permits the driving under the influence offender to choose among alternative sanctions and thus neutralizes the severity of punishment.
 An extremely strong relationship was observed between socioeconomic status and defendant's choice of sanction.

 Does Imprisonment Create Specific Deterrence?
 Empirical Analysis of Recidivism of Finnish Prisoners - Anssi Keinanen and Tuukka Saarimaa, Department of Business and Economics, University of Joensuu